AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/technical-specification.md

 Options:

-*  *ignore* - document, field or datatype marked with this option will be ignored
+*  *ignore* - document, field or datatype marked with this option is ignored

 *  *rename* - describes name relations between documents with the different name.
-In a case when destination document name is not the same with the source document - you can use rename option to set source document name similar to destination table name
+In a case when destination document name is not the same with the source document, you can use rename option to set source document name similar to destination table name

 *  *move* - sets rule to move specified field from source document to destination document.
 NOTE: destination document name should be the same with the source document name.
 If source and destination document names are different - you need to use rename option for document that contains moved field

 *  *transform* - is an option that allows user to migrate fields according to behavior described in handlers

 *  *handler* - describes transformation behavior for fields.
-To call the handler you need to specify a handler class name in a `<handler>` tag.
+To call the handler, you need to specify a handler class name in a `<handler>` tag.
 Use the `<param>` tag with the parameter name and value data to pass it to handler

 **Source** available operations: